-The strip itself is sacred ground.
-The comedian John Belushi died here, as did River Phoenix in front of Johnny Depp's Viper Room at 8852 Sunset, an interesting hangout of local glitterati.
+Comedian John Belushi died here at the Chateau Marmont Hotel , as did River Phoenix in front of what was then the Johnny Depp owned Viper Room at 8852 Sunset, still a hangout of local glitterati.

-On weekend evenings, a fast lane Sunset is not, but you'll enjoy being in a traffic jam with this lively crowd.
+On weekend evenings, a fast lane Sunset is not, but you will probably enjoy being in a traffic jam with this lively crowd.
 Seeing all the fancy cars—many convertibles—alone is worth the visit.